 - user (object) The user object to log in. - remember (bool) Whether to remember the user after their session expires.
-Defaults to False. - force (bool) If the user is inactive, setting this to True will log them in regardless.
+Defaults to False. - duration (datetime.timedelta) The amount of time before the remember cookie expires.
+If None the value set in the settings is used.
+Defaults to None. - force (bool) If the user is inactive, setting this to True will log them in regardless.
 Defaults to False. - fresh (bool) setting this to False will log in the user with a session marked as not "fresh".
 Defaults to True.